glacials/splits-io/docs/api.md

 your application is a website, it's likely that the language you're using has well-established libraries that handle much of the below OAuth flow for you.

-In all cases, you'll need to first go to your Splits I/O account's [settings page][1] and create an application.
-Add the `upload_run` scope to the list of needed scopes, then refer to the relevant section below.
+In all cases, you'll need to first go to your Splits I/O account's [settings page][1] and create an application, then refer to the relevant section below.

 *Note: Once you have an OAuth token, you can use a request like this to retrieve information about it:*
 ```http